 understand your risk FACTORS

-How do you know if you have at risk genes?
-Well there’s blood tests that you can have done – but most times these aren’t done without a good reason.
+How do you know if you have ‘at risk’ genes?
+Well, there are blood tests that you can have done – but most times these aren’t done without a good reason.
 So in lieu of that, have a look at your family’s history.
 Are there auto-immune diseases in your blood relative’s histories?

 rate your immune system’s health